olliebennett/student-spreadsheet-codeigniter/README.md

 Create a [Facebook app](https://developers.facebook.com/apps), pointing to your domain.

+Update the dependencies using Composer (see [these instructions](http://getcomposer.org/doc/00-intro.md) to install)

+* `cd student-spreadsheet-codeigniter`
+* `composer update`

-Settings need updating in the `application/config` folder.
+Update your settings in the `application/config` folder.
 Specifically:

 ### `config.php`